NarimT/DL_00/README.md

 # PyGILE - Python GeoInformatics Lab Environment

-*A simple, powerful Python environment for learning GIS programming*

-PyGILE makes it easy to learn geospatial analysis with Python.
+PyGILE makes it easy to learn and apply geospatial analysis with Python.
 It comes with pre-configured Jupyter notebooks and works on Windows, Mac, and Linux.
-Whether you're a student, teacher, or researcher, PyGILE provides everything you need to start working with geographic data.
+Whether you're a student, teacher, or researcher, PyGILE provides everything you need to start working with geospatial data.

 ## What is PyGILE?

-PyGILE is an educational toolkit that includes:
+PyGILE is an educational/application toolkit that includes:

 -  Interactive Jupyter notebooks with GIS tutorials
 -  Pre-installed geospatial Python libraries